Hunger Ministry

 Campus Kitchens

 Based in Washington, DC, the Campus Kitchens Project links schools large and small with volunteers dedicated to helping end hunger and reducing food waste.
 Volunteers recover good food from cafeterias and university food services programs.
 These are fresh prepared dishes or raw surplus ingredients that have gone unused and would otherwise be thrown out.
-Volunteers and partners then help prepare fresh dishes and deliver meals to community-based programs like ours, in neighborhoods throughout their local area.
+Volunteers and partners then help prepare dishes and deliver meals to community-based programs like ours, in neighborhoods throughout their local area.

 At Campus Kitchens, college student and youth volunteers gain first-hand experience in community service and leadership.
-Campus Kitchens initiatives also provide culinary training and educational opportunities for underemployed adults and those transitioning to work following incarceration.
+Campus Kitchens initiatives also provide culinary training and educational opportunities for underemployed adults and those transitioning to work and re-entering society following incarceration.
 There are currently over 60 schools across the nation participating in Campus Kitchens.

 To learn more, visit https://www.campuskitchens.org/